dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

   **_Figure 1:_**
   _The construction of a reliable, causal DAG.
-  Messages carry causal references to preceding messages and a local 'info' value.
+  Messages carry causal references to preceding messages and a local `info` value.
   Each messages is guaranteed to be unequivocal and available through 2F+1 acknowledgements._

 DAG-T is a transport substrate for disseminating transactions reliably and in causal order.